WCNC-TV: Group W era

 "Q36" became known for frequent preemptions of NBC network fare, including the soap opera Texas, coverage of the 1984 Democratic National Convention, and network sporting events.
 It also delayed the David Brinkley-hosted NBC Magazine to midnight to air its own Action News Magazine.
 Even Westinghouse's own productions were not guaranteed an audience on the station; after two years of WPCQ-TV airing Hour Magazine, it moved to WBTV in 1982.

 Seeing little positive progress with WPCQ-TV, Westinghouse soon chose to use the station's low expectations to their advantage elsewhere in the company.
 Westinghouse had long extensively promoted from within and thus used WPCQ as the equivalent of a "farm team" for its larger stations.
 Its more promising on-air personalities merely treated WPCQ as a stepping stone towards promotion to Group W's well-regarded heritage radio and television stations outside Charlotte, such as when sports director Lou Tilley moved to Boston to become the weekend sports anchor at WBZ-TV.
-Amanda Davis, who had anchored the news three years for WPCQ-TV, became a correspondent for Group W's Satellite News Channel after turning down an offer to report for its Baltimore station, WJZ-TV.
+Amanda Davis, who had anchored the news for three years at WPCQ-TV, became a correspondent for Group W's Satellite News Channel after turning down an offer to report for its Baltimore station, WJZ-TV.
 When a union strike at the company's New York City all-news station, WINS, left it without announcers, Westinghouse sent WPCQ anchor Raiford there as part of a team of 20 employees from other Group W stations to keep it running.